jarrettj/deepracer-ami/README.md

 Uses crr0004 [repo](https://github.com/crr0004/deepracer).
 And followed this guide as well of jonathantse [here](https://medium.com/@jonathantse/train-deepracer-model-locally-with-gpu-support-29cce0bdb0f9).

 # Find in AMI Public repo
 Search for deepracer-ami in AWS EC2 Console.
+Available in the US East 1 and EU West 1 regions.
 Try and choose an EC2 with GPU enabled.

 Top pick for me are the g3.4xlarge instances, spots of course.